-- · If an administrator password is set, type the administrator password at the password prompt.
+- If an administrator password is set, type the administrator password at the password prompt.
 Start the Configuration/Setup Utility program and reset the power-on password. - Remove the server battery and then reinstall it.
-See the Option Installation Guide for instructions for removing the battery. - Change the position of the power-on password override switch (switch 6 on switch block 1 on the system board) to bypass the power-on password check.
+See the Option Installation Guide for instructions for removing the battery. - Change the position of the power-on password override switch (switch 2 on switch block 2 on the system board) to bypass the power-on password check.

 Attention: Before changing any switch settings or moving any jumpers, turn off the server; then, disconnect all power cords and external cables.
 See the safety information beginning on page v.
+Do not change settings or move jumpers on any system-board switch or jumper blocks that are not shown in this document.

 While the server is turned off, move the switch to the position opposite its current position.
 You can then start the Configuration/Setup Utility program and reset the power-on password.
-You do not need to return the switch to the previous
+You do not need to return the switch to the previous position.